project-open-data/db-to-api/readme.md

 ```

-* Note: All fields (other than the dataset name) are optional and will default to the above.*
+*Note: All fields (other than the dataset name) are optional and will default to the above.*

+For a SQLite database, simply provide the path to the database in `name`.

 License
 -------